 6. Taste of the Wild Southwest Canyon Grain-Free Dry Dog Food

-We’re fans of feeding our dogs a diverse blend of healthy, whole-food ingredients; especially when it comes to protein sources.
+We’re fans of feeding our dogs a diverse blend of healthy, whole-food ingredients, especially when it comes to protein sources.
 That’s one of the reasons we expected to like the Southwest Canyon Grain-Free Dog Food recipe.
-It lists beef as the main ingredient but also packs in a variety of other protein sources including lamb, wild boar, and ocean fish.
+It lists beef as the main ingredient but also packs in various other protein sources, including lamb, wild boar, and ocean fish.

-While we love the diverse protein sources on paper, it’s really our canines’ opinions who count the most.
+While we love the diverse protein sources on paper, our canines’ opinions count the most.
 Unfortunately, they weren’t as thrilled about the protein sources as we were.
-In fact, many of our dogs flat-out refused to eat this food at all!
-Even when hungry, they’d barely pick at it, mostly just spilling the kibble onto the floor.
+Many of our dogs flat-out refused to eat this food at all!
+Even when hungry, they’d barely pick at it.

 7. Taste of the Wild Pine Forest Grain-Free Dry Dog Food

-We get the feeling that many dogs eating the Pine Forest Grain-Free Dog Food from Taste of the Wild are eating much better than their humans.
-One look at the ingredients list proves it; venison is listed as the main ingredient!
-But it also provides several other protein sources such as lamb and ocean fish.
+We get the feeling that many dogs eating the Pine Forest Grain-Free Dog Food from Taste of the Wild eat much better than humans.
+One look at the ingredients list proves it; venison is listed as the main ingredient, and it also provides several other protein sources, such as lamb and ocean fish.

-But you’ll find a lot more than healthy protein sources in this blend.
-It’s made with loads of whole foods to provide your dog with precisely the nutrition it needs.
-But our dogs seemed completely oblivious to this since almost all of them rejected this food.
+However, our dogs rejected this food.
 They wouldn’t eat it, even if we added broth to it!
 They weren’t fooled.
 Despite the quality sources of protein and whole foods used in this blend, the dogs have decided it’s not up to their standard.

-But some of our dogs did eat it, even if they didn’t seem too excited.
-Their stools all got very soft and runny afterward, indicating that perhaps the other pooches were right to stay away from this recipe.
+But some of our dogs ate it, even if they didn’t seem too excited.
+Their stools all got very soft and runny afterward, indicating that perhaps the other pups were right to stay away from this recipe.

 8. Taste of the Wild Appalachian Valley Grain-Free Dry Dog Food

 But despite all the positive benefits we expected, we were disappointed with this blend.
 It made quite a few of our dogs itchy.
-If it had happened to just one dog, we would have thought it was a fluke.
-But several of our dogs exhibited the same symptoms.
+We would have thought it was a fluke if it had happened to just one dog.
+However, several of our dogs exhibited the same signs.

 We also weren’t happy with the kibble size.
-This food is marketed for small breeds, but many of our small dogs had a hard time with these kibble pieces.
+This food is marketed for small breeds, but many of our small dogs had difficulty with these kibble pieces.
 They’re larger than the pieces in many other small breed formulas, making them a better choice for mid-sized breeds instead.

 9. Taste of the Wild Wetlands Grain-Free Canned Dog Food

-Often, if our dogs aren’t happy with a particular dry dog food, we’ll add some wet food to it to make it more appetizing.
-But the Taste of the Wild Wetlands Grain-Free Canned Dog Food doesn’t appeal to our pooches’ taste buds in the same way.
-We thought they’d be thrilled to eat this food, but some of them were utterly disinterested.
+Often, if our dogs aren’t happy with a particular dry dog food, we’ll add wet food to make it more appetizing.
+But the Taste of the Wild Wetlands Grain-Free Canned Dog Food doesn’t appeal to our dogs’ taste buds in the same way.
+We thought they’d be thrilled to eat this food, but some were utterly disinterested.

-This might have something to do with the high amount of gravy used in this formula.
+This might have to do with the high amount of gravy used in this formula.
 It’s mostly gravy with a few chunks of meat.
-But the meat is made with some great protein sources like duck, chicken, quail, and fish.
-Plus, this recipe has a low carbohydrate content, providing your dog with the vital protein and fat it needs to be healthy.
+But the meat is made with great protein sources like duck, chicken, quail, and fish.
+This recipe has a low carbohydrate content, providing your dog with the vital protein and fat needed to be healthy.

 Another drawback of this food is the high price.
-Compared to feeding your dog a dry food blend, this canned food isn’t cost-effective.
+Compared to feeding your dog a dry food blend, the canned food isn’t cost-effective.
 Still, we could get past the price if our dogs really loved it.
-Since they don’t, we’ll stick to something more affordable that pleases the pooches too.
+Since they don’t, we’ll stick to something more affordable that pleases the dogs.

 10. Taste of the Wild Ancient Prairie with Ancient Grains Dry Dog Food

-Taking a different approach from the numerous grain-free formulas offered by Taste of the Wild, the Ancient Prairie with Ancient Grains Dry Dog Food opts for healthy grains and diverse protein sources.
-But the grains are harder for most dogs to digest, so dogs with stomach sensitivities should stay away from this recipe.
+Taking a different approach from the numerous grain-free formulas offered by Taste of the Wild, the Ancient Prairie with Ancient Grains Dry Dog Food features healthy grains and diverse protein sources.
+However, the grains are harder for most dogs to digest, so dogs with stomach sensitivities should avoid this recipe.

-With a minimum of 32% crude protein, this blend packs in plenty to keep your pup functioning in peak condition.
-The protein also comes from diverse sources, such as buffalo, pork, chicken, bison, and even venison.
-But that’s probably part of why this food has such a strong, unpleasant odor.
+With a minimum of 32% crude protein, this blend packs plenty to keep your pup functioning in peak condition.
+The protein comes from diverse sources, such as buffalo, pork, chicken, bison, and venison.
+However, that’s probably part of why this food has such a strong, unpleasant odor.

-The worst thing we noticed with this food though is the weight gain it caused in our dogs.
-After starting on this food, we noticed our dogs gaining several pounds each in a very short time.
-So, despite the diverse protein, we didn’t find enough to like about this food for us to recommend it.
+The worst thing we noticed was the weight gain it caused in our dogs.
+After starting on this food, we saw our dogs gaining several pounds each in a very short time.
+So, despite the diverse protein, we didn’t find enough to like about this food to recommend it.

 Buyer’s Guide – Choosing the Best Taste of the Wild Dog Foods

-In this short buyer’s guide, we’re going to share the most important factors to keep in mind when picking a new food for your dog.
-If you prioritize these elements, you’ll be sure to pick the right food for your pooch every time.
+In this short buyer’s guide, we will share the most important factors to remember when picking a new food for your dog.
+If you prioritize these elements, you’ll pick the right food for your dog every time.

-But total protein isn’t the whole picture.
-You also have to look at the protein sources that were used.
+The crude protein value isn’t the only important factor; you must also look at the protein sources used.
 Low-quality protein sources make low-quality food.

 Growing dogs need a lot more than just protein though.
-That’s why we always look for blends that are packed with other essential nutrients to boost our dogs’ health.
+That’s why we always look for blends packed with other essential nutrients to boost our dogs’ health.